mbgarrett84/AI4Cyber4Accounting/index.md

 The implementation of AI automation for cybersecurity tasks will help to free cybersecurity resources and personnel for higher priority tasks.

-The large number of client, vendor, and other third-party accounts, communication channels, and system connections limits the ability of cybersecurity personnel to detect     anomalous patterns in related activity data.
+The large number of client, vendor, and other third-party accounts, communication channels, and system connections limit the ability of cybersecurity personnel to detect     anomalous patterns in related activity data.

 The implementation of AI pattern recognition can help cybersecurity personnel to find actionable patterns in this voluminous activity data.